 Faculty Research Projects

 In addition to teaching, faculty are involved in a variety of research projects.
 The courses faculty teach are oftentimes very closely connected to their research.
-Faculty have a diverse range of interests that lead them into activites in their professional disciplines and in the community.
+Faculty have a diverse range of interests that lead them into activities in their professional disciplines and in the community.
 Below are just some of the research projects of our faculty.

 Complexion and Phenotype in the Lives of African Descendant Males in the Portland Metro Area